About Nashville, TN

 Popular Destinations in Nashville

-Ryman Auditorium: Ryman Auditorium is one of the most famous concert halls for live music in the world.
-Here, you will also have the opportunity to learn more about the history of music.
-Visitors can also schedule a backstage tour and possibly meet some of the artists.
+Ryman Auditorium: If you want to attend live music events then you have to visit the Ryman Auditorium.
+This is one of the most famous concert halls in the world, and here you get the chance to learn more about the history of good music.
+For just a few dollars, you can also enjoy a backstage tour and even meet some of the artists.
 The Grand Ole Opry, lauded as “country’s most famous stage”, is also shown here during winter.

-RCA Victor Studio B, and Country Music Hall of Fame & Museum: As mentioned above, Elvis Presley has mastered over 200 records here.
-In addition, many country music stars have record their music in this studio.
-The studio today is now part of the Country Music Hall of Fame & Museum, where visitors can explore the 37-million landmark that features many exciting exhibits which you can view through an interactive tour.
+RCA Victor Studio B, and Country Music Hall of Fame & Museum: As mentioned early, Elvis Presley has mastered over 200 records here.
+For country music fans, this place is a must-see, as many country music stars have record their music in this studio.
+The studio today is now part of the Country Music Hall of Fame & Museum so you can also move on to explore the 37-million landmark that features many exciting exhibits which you can view through an interactive tour.

 Luxury Lodging in Nashville

 In Nashville, exquisite accommodations are plentiful.
 Here are some of the most luxurious hotels in Nashville:

 - Marriott Nashville at Vanderbilt University

 - Renaissance Nashville Hotel

 - Union Station Hotel